-Problem: Black Labrador 2 yrs old, with a torn crusiate ligament from a direct hit into a door frame.
+Problem: Black Labrador 2-years-old, with a torn cruciate ligament from a direct hit into a door frame.
 She was instantly unable to put weight on her back leg.
-She was started on Rimadyl x 10 days for inflammation.
+She was started on Rimadyl for 10 days to treat inflammation.
 The vet recommended surgery.
 This was devastating news as this dog was trained for dog shows.
 Infratonic therapy was started the next day.

-The next 8 days following injury the 3 settings were used for hour, 2 hr, and 3 hour sessions through out the day, beginnging with Mind at the point of injury, body under paw, and finish with sweeping on Mind setting over the body.
-There was a 2 day break because of access to the machine, and then more sessions for 3 days using Mind/Body/Mind 3 times a day for hour sessions following the above protocol.
-Mind directly to injury, followed by Body placing it under paw, finish with Mind sweeping over body, down the leg.
+The next 8 days following injury, the 3 settings were used for hour, 2 hr, and 3 hour sessions through out the day; beginning with Mind at the point of injury, body under paw, and finish with sweeping on Mind setting over the body.
+There was a 2-day break because of access to the machine, and then more sessions for 3 days using Mind/Body/Mind 3 times a day for one hour sessions following the above protocol: Mind directly to injury, followed by Body placing it under paw, finish with Mind sweeping over body, down the leg.

 Quality of Life Improvements: Immediately following the injury, the Labrador walked on 3 legs.
 Initially the Lab was very restless, and the therapy seemed to induce some discomfort.
 After a few sessions, the lab became so relaxed during the sessions.
 As the treatments continued, the dog began to anticipate the start of infratonic therapy and would settle back and lay quietly during the therapy.
 They observed the dog to be so relaxed.